videosdk-live/agents/videosdk-plugins/videosdk-plugins-cartesia/README.md

-Cartesia Plugin
+# VideoSDK Cartesia Plugin

-Agent Framework plugin for stt and tts services from Cartesia.
+Agent Framework plugin for STT and TTS services from Cartesia.

 ## Installation